MickeyKay/better-font-awesome/testing/testing.md

 * Test on various servers.
 Try various PHP configurations.
 Force timeouts.
 Try running with no internet connection (it should still fall back to the locally included version of Font Awesome 4.1.0).

 ### Double Bonus Testing ###
-Test the [Better Font Awesome Library](https://github.com/MickeyKay/better-font-awesome-library/), the core stand-alone library upon which the plugin is based.
+If you're feeling super dedicated and want to learn about a cool new library I've been working on, then test the [Better Font Awesome Library](https://github.com/MickeyKay/better-font-awesome-library/), the core stand-alone library upon which the plugin is based.
 A few things to note about this library:

 * It contains a [Git Submodule](http://git-scm.com/book/en/Git-Tools-Submodules) that will require you to run the following two commands to get all necessary files after cloning the library:
 ```